tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 # Applicability to Path Control Technologies

-The slice policy modes described in this document are agnostic to the technology used to setup paths that carry slice policy traffic.
-One or more paths connecting endpoints of an IETF network slices may be selected to steer their traffic streams over resources allocated to a slice aggregate.
+The slice policy modes described in this document are agnostic to the technology used to setup paths that carry slice aggregate traffic.
+One or more paths connecting the endpoints of the mapped IETF network slices may be selected to steer the corresponding traffic streams over the resources allocated for the slice aggregate.

-For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry slice policy traffic.
-Specific extensions to RSVP-TE protocol to enable signaling of slice policy aware RSVP LSPs are outside the scope of this document.
+For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry slice aggregate traffic.
+Specific extensions to RSVP-TE protocol to enable signaling of slice aggregate aware RSVP LSPs are outside the scope of this document.

 Alternatively, Segment Routing (SR) {{!RFC8402}} may be used and the feasible